anishr-aj/Bank-Management-System/README.md

 ⚙️ Runtime: Java 8+ (Java 11+ recommended)

-📦 Libraries: None (uses standard Java packages)
+📦 No external libraries — uses standard Java packages

 📁 Project Structure
 AccountManagementSystem.java   // contains Account, AccountManager and main class README.md
+output.png

 ℹ️ All classes are bundled in one file for simplicity.
 You can split them into Account.java, AccountManager.java, and AccountManagementSystem.java later.

 ▶️ How to compile & run

-Open terminal/command prompt in the project folder and run:
+Open terminal/command prompt in project folder and run:

 # compile
 javac AccountManagementSystem.java